 - Install a guard around fires and heaters, and ensure it is fixed to the wall. - Keep hot irons away from children.
-Put them up high to cool after use. - Keep matches and cigarette lighters out of reach of young children. - Don't use petrol etc. to start fires or barbecues. - Always watch children near barbecues and open fires and dress them in low fire-risk clothes. - Install smoke alarms, test them regularly & change the battery at least once a year.
+Put them up high to cool after use. - Keep matches and cigarette lighters out of reach of young children. - Don't use petrol or any other accelerant to start fires or barbeques - Always watch children near barbecues and open fires. - Install smoke alarms, test them regularly & change the battery at least once a year.
 Check with your local fire authority for recommendations on placement. - Develop a home fire escape plan with your family.
-Practice this plan to ensure all family members know what to do and where to go. - Teach children to "Stop, Drop, Cover and Roll" if their clothes catch fire and "Get down Low and Go" in case of a house fire.
+Practice this plan to ensure all family members know what to do and where to go. - Teach children to "Stop, Drop, Cover and Roll" if their clothes catch fire and "Get down Low and Go, Go, Go!" in case of a house fire.